flimflam-austin/hugo-cms-test/content/quick_reads/20180517-18-05-14-free-range-parenting/index.md

-      Parents may parent as they see fit UNLESS they do something, or fail to do something, that places a child in **imminent risk of danger of physical or emotional harm.**
+      Parents may parent as they see fit UNLESS they do something, or fail to do something, that places a child in**imminent risk of danger of physical or emotional harm.**
     _key: card-3-0d9639d5-0ad9-4717-8a35-e697ffaf3137
   - order: 3
+    useCheckmark: false
     body: >-
       **The Utah Law carves out exceptions to the state’s child neglect laws** by providing parents may permit their kids to engage in activities w/o